ioos/sanctuarywatch/docs/training_images/JAI_Vector_chapter_3_image_creation.md

      - Each sub-layer contains all of the elements for a single clickable icon.

      - The elements in the sub-layer, if named, should not have the same name as the sub-layer itself.
+For   example, if a clickable sub-layer within the icons layer is intended to be called "whales", "whales" can only occur once as a layer name in the entire Illustrator file.

+     - Layer names for clickable elements cannot end with a dash followed by a number.
+For example, "whales" is an acceptable name, but "whales-1" and "whales-4" are not.

     **Adding a background to complex objects to make them easy to highlight:**